Sermon on Family Love: Love Begins at Home

 Biblical love in parenting means being present.
 It means putting down your phone when they want to talk.
 It means praying with them, not just for them.
 It means correcting them with love, not rage.
 It means teaching them about Jesus through your life, not just your lectures.

-And in Deuteronomy 6:6-7, God commands: “These commandments that I give you today are to be on your hearts.
+“These commandments that I give you today are to be on your hearts.
 Impress them on your children.
-Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.”
+Talk about them when you sit at home and when you walk along the road, when you lie down and when you get up.” – Deuteronomy 6:6-7

 This is generational faithfulness.
 The love you show your children today will shape the faith they pass to their children tomorrow.